-EDGAR stands for Electronic Data Gathering, Analysis & Retrieval and is a searchable database of filing documents for U.S. companies.
+EDGAR stands for Electronic Data Gathering, Analysis, and Retrieval and is a searchable database of filing documents for U.S. companies.
 The Securities and Exchange Commission (SEC) requires public companies to file certain documents by law and EDGAR is the centralized database where they are all stored and accessible by the general public.

 There are various types of SEC-required documents that companies must, by law, file periodically.
 The most common examples include:

-Financial analysts use the Electronic Data Gathering, Analysis & Retrieval system because it’s a centralized place to get all the company documents they require for financial modeling, valuation, and other analyses.
+Financial analysts use the Electronic Data Gathering, Analysis, and Retrieval system because it’s a centralized place to get all the company documents they require for financial modeling, valuation, and other analyses.